Leadership Team

 EOCRC's accomplishments in the communities of Choctaw, Nicoma Park, Harrah, Luther, Jones, and McLoud are made possible due to the generosity of numerous donors and the dedicated efforts of volunteers.
 We invite you and your organization to learn more about how you can become involved by contacting us at info@eocrc.org.
 Together, we can truly make a difference and foster a stronger community.

-Location is key to meeting the needs of the surrounding communities.
 Located at 1850 Commerce Drive in Choctaw, the EOCRC is centrally located to meet the needs in eastern Oklahoma County.

 BOARD MEMBERS